ProvableHQ/welcome/documentation/sdk/typescript/01_account.md

 sensitive secret and should be protected as it allows for creation of Aleo Program executions and arbitrary value transfers.
 The View Key allows for decryption of a user's activity on the blockchain.
 The Address is the public address to which other users of Aleo can send Aleo credits and other records to.
-This class should only be used environments where the safety of the underlying key material can be assured.</p>
+This class should only be used in environments where the safety of the underlying key material can be assured.</p>

 **Kind**: global class